Aleph-Alpha/aleph-alpha-client/README.md

     token="<your token>"
 )

-# You need to choose a model with multimodal capabilities for this example.
+# You need to choose a model with qa support for this example.
 model = "luminous-extended"

 query = "What is a computer program?"